fenstrat/next-level-searchapi-ds-wellington/slides.md

 Notes:
 - There are some important considerations when using Lunr
 - ➡️ No cost is incurred for any sessions that don't actually make use of search
+- This is because the index is only sent to the client when they first interact with search
-- For optimisation a light index of document titles can be built for the autocomplete, with a separate larger index only used once a search form is actually submitted
+- Still, it can be worth optimising by creating a light weight index of document titles for the autocomplete, with a separate larger index only used once a search form is actually submitted
 - ➡️ There are some practical limits of requiring the client browser to build the index
 - It performs well for hundreds or up to a few thousand documents, however it isn't a good fit for large search indexes
-- ➡️ There's also a corresponding JavaScript API to allow the frontend to query the index with no reliance on the Druapl backend
+- ➡️ There's also a corresponding JavaScript API to allow the frontend to query the index with no reliance on the Druapl backend, which is useful in decoupled situations

 ---